-1.00 BACKGROUND AND CONTEXT 1.01 In total seven inspectors were involved in the inspection, operating on a hybrid basis with some inspectors visiting Flintshire in person and some working remotely.
+1.00 EXPLAINING THE SOCIAL SERVICES CARE INSPECTORATE WALES, PERFORMANCE EVALUATION INSPECTION NOVEMBER 2023 - ACTION PLAN UPDATE working remotely.
 The in-person inspectors were based at Tŷ Dewi Sant but also travelled around to meet staff, partners, service users and their families.
 The remote inspectors held Microsoft Teams meetings as well as case file reading.
-1.02 The inspection lasted for two weeks, starting on 27 th November (file reading began on 20 th November) and ended on 8 th December 2023.
+The inspection lasted for two weeks, starting on 27th November (file reading 1.02 began on 20th November) and ended on 8th December 2023.
 1.03 The purpose of this inspection was to review the local authority's performance in exercising its social services duties and functions in line with legislation, on behalf of Welsh Ministers.
-The inspectors sought to answer the following questions aligned under the principles of the Social Service (Wales) Well-being 2014 Act: • People - voice and control • Prevention Well-beingPartnerships 1.04 Evaluation of the experience of adults and children at the point of performance evaluation inspection.
-Evaluation of the experience and outcomes people achieve through their contact with services.
-Evidence of the local authority and partners having learnt lessons from their recent experiences and plans for service developments and improvement.
-Consideration of how the local authority manages opportunity and risk in its planning and delivery of social care at individual, operational and strategic levels 1.05 The full report was published on 22 nd February and can be found in appendix 1, however, from the report they summarised the findings as follows: • "There is a stable and experienced senior management team in place across both services providing continuity of leadership. across both services providing continuity of leadership.
+The inspectors sought to answer the following questions aligned under the principles of the Social Service (Wales) Well-being 2014 Act: • People - voice and control Prevention Well-being Partnerships 1.04 The scope of the inspection was: Evaluation of the experience of adults and children at the point of performance evaluation inspection. • Evaluation of the experience and outcomes people achieve through their contact with services • Evidence of the local authority and partners having learnt lessons from their recent experiences and plans for service developments and improvement.
+Consideration of how the local authority manages opportunity and risk in its planning and delivery of social care at individual, operational and strategic levels 1.05 The full report was published on 22nd February and can be found in appendix 1, however, from the report they summarised the findings as follows: "There is a stable and experienced senior management team in place across both services providing continuity of leadership.
 Partner agencies, providers and stakeholders told us that leaders are visible and there are good relationships at a senior level with open communication.
 Practitioners also stated leaders are accessible, approachable, and supportive, and overall, ensure practitioners have the right training and skills.
-A few practitioners (16%) from children's services who responded to the staff survey noted the leadership and culture within the local authority needed to improve, although (86%) said they were well-supported by managers.
+A few practitioners (16%) from children's services who responded to the staff survey noted the leadership and culture within the local authority needed to improve, although (86%) said they were wellsupported by managers.
 Similarly, practitioners (91%) from adult services who responded to the staff survey also stated they were well supported by managers.